gdg-x/firefly/README.md

 This project is to help organizers to better promote their events.

-It relies on the data stored on the GDG[x] Hub.
+It relies on the data stored in the GDG[x] Hub.

 **List of events**
-Organizers can use short urls like http://devfest.gdgroups.org to promote devfests, or http://brussels.gdgroups.org (to be implemented) to promote events for GDG Brussels.
+Organizers can use URLs like [gdg.events/devfest/events](https://gdg.events/devfest/events) to promote DevFest events.

-**Url shortener**
-Furthermore, it can be used as url shortener like http://gdgroups.org/4363aa to direct to a specific event's page.
-The statistics are shown at http://gdgroups.org/4363aa/analytics

 There is no need for organizers to clone this repo or host this project on their servers.